Economy of Serbia: Agriculture

 Serbia has very favourable natural conditions (land and climate) for varied agricultural production.
 It has 5,056,000 ha of agricultural land (0.7 ha per capita), out of which 3,294,000 ha is arable land (0.45 ha per capita).
-In 2016, Serbia exported agricultural and food products worth $3.2 billion, and the export-import ratio was 178%.
+In 2024, Serbia exported agricultural and food products worth $5.3 billion.
 Agricultural exports constitute more than one-fifth of all Serbia's sales on the world market.
-Serbia is one of the largest provider of frozen fruit to the EU (largest to the French market, and 2nd largest to the German market).
+Serbia is one of the largest provider of frozen fruit to the EU (largest to the French market, and second largest to the German market).
 Agricultural production is most prominent in Vojvodina on the fertile Pannonian Plain.
 Other agricultural regions include Mačva, Pomoravlje, Tamnava, Rasina, and Jablanica.

 In the structure of the agricultural production 70% is from the crop field production, and 30% is from the livestock production.
 Serbia is world's second largest producer of plums (582,485 tons; second to China) and the third largest of raspberries (127,010 tons, trailing only Russia and the United States).
 It is also significant producer of maize (6.48 million tons, ranked 32nd in the world) and wheat (2.07 million tons, ranked 35th in the world).
 Other important agricultural products are: sunflower, sugar beet, soybean, potato, apple, mutton, pork meat, beef, poultry and dairy.

 There are 56,000 ha of vineyards in Serbia, producing about 230 million litres of wine annually.
 Most famous viticulture regions are located in Vojvodina and Šumadija.